ishine/das/_sources/tutorials_gui/annotate.md

 # Annotate song

 ## Initialize or edit song types
-You first need to register the different song types you want to annotate. _DeepSS_ discriminates two categories of song types:
+Song types need to be "registered" for annotation. _DeepSS_ discriminates two categories of song types:
-- _Events_ are defined by a single time of occurrence.
-The aforementioned pulse song is a song type of the event category.
+- _Events_ are defined by a single time of occurrence. _Drosophila_ pulse song is a song type of the event category.
-- _Segments_ are song types that extend over time and are defined by a start and a stop time.
-The aforementioned sine song and the syllables of mouse and bird vocalizations fall into the segment category.
+- _Segments_ are song types that extend over time and are defined by a start and a stop time. _Drosophila_  sine song and the syllables of mouse and bird vocalizations fall into the segment category.

+If you load audio that has been annotated before, the annotations will be loaded with the audio.
+Song types can be added, renamed, and deleted via _Annotations/Add or edit song types_.

 :::{figure} xb_make-fig
 <img src="/images/xb_make.png" alt="edit annotation types" height="500px">

 Create, rename or delete song types for annotation.
 :::

-If you load audio that has been annotated before, the annotations will be loaded with the audio and can be added, deleted, and renamed via the same _Annotations/Add or edit song types_ menu.

 ## Create annotations manually